finos/open-source-readiness/docs/bok/Activities/Level-3/Contribution-Training.md

 - senior staff.
 - on demand for when a conference comes up, they do social media training?

-## Talking at Conferences
+### Talking at Conferences

-tbd.
+Describe procedures for approvals on this.

-## Gifts / Entertainment / Swag
+### Gifts / Entertainment / Swag

-tbd.
+Describe company policy on this.